-It is an engaging and inspirational course that will enable you to manipulate and use the language effectively, independently and creatively, so that you have a solid foundation from which to progress smoothly to A level or employment.
+It is an engaging and inspirational course that will enable you to manipulate and use the language effectively, independently and creatively, so that you have a solid foundation in order to progress to A level or employment.

 You will sit 3 papers, on the skills studied throughout the 2 year course.